Buying a short-term health plan in Alabama

 - Short-term plans are allowed to have initial terms up to 364 days, and total duration, including renewal, of up to 36 months.

-- At least six insurers offer short-term plans in Alabama.
+- At least ten insurers offer short-term plans in Alabama.

 Alabama defaults to federal short-term regulations

 Alabama does not have state-specific regulations for short-term health insurance plans, so the state defaults to the federal regulations.
-Because Alabama does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
+Because Alabama does not limit short-term plans, the Trump Administration’s regulations apply in the state.

 Short-term plan duration: up to 36 months

 Prior to October 2, 2018, federal rules limited short-term health plans to three months in duration, and prohibited renewal.
 But the Trump Administration has relaxed those rules.

 As of October 2018, insurers are allowed to offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.
 A bulletin published by the Alabama Department of Insurance in October 2018 confirms that the new federal rules are applicable in Alabama.
 But insurers also have the option to offer shorter maximum terms and to prohibit renewal.
 Some are choosing to offer plans with terms of up to six months, while others are offering 364-day policies.

 Which insurers offer short-term plans in Alabama?